brpandey/hangman/README.md

   * Player.Worker, Game.Server, Pass.Cache, Dictionary.Cache, Reduction.Engine etc..
 * Uses fast in memory tables via Erlang Term Storage (ETS), caches ETS dictionary table for quick load
 * Used some performance testing to shape dictionary load and letter tally generation,
-* Uses a liberal dose of unit and integration testing, along with mocks and stubs, even a quickcheck test
+* Uses a liberal dose of unit and integration testing, along with mocks stubs and even a quickcheck test
 * And mostly the Elixir code IMO is a delight to look at